rust-lang/book/src/ch06-03-if-let.md

 We've now covered how to use enums to create custom types that can be one of a set of enumerated values.
-We've shown how the standard library's `Option<T>` type helps us use the type system to prevent errors.
-When enum values have data inside them, we can use `match` or `if let` to extract and use those values, depending on how many cases we need to handle.
+We've shown how the standard library's `Option<T>` type helps you use the type system to prevent errors.
+When enum values have data inside them, you can use `match` or `if let` to extract and use those values, depending on how many cases you need to handle.

 Your Rust programs can now express concepts in your domain using structs and enums.
 Creating custom types to use in your API ensures type safety: the